This article was replaced by the following series of articles:

 The history of Antiochus IV is reflected in the prophecies of Daniel, but Antiochus does not exhaust the prophecies.
 The prophecies of Daniel simultaneously predict the persecutions of Antiochus and a much larger and much later anti-God ruler that will arise after the time of the Roman Empire.

-For a more specific identification of the evil horn-king, please read the article on the seven headed beasts in Revelation.
+For a more specific identification of the evil horn-king, please read the article on the Seven-Headed Beasts of Revelation.

 God is in control